 A sales tax is levied by 45 of the 50 states on goods and services that are bought at the retail level.
 The customer pays the sales tax, which is often a percentage of the retail cost.
 The seller – whether merchant or service provider – collects the tax from the sale, then submits it for payment to the state.

 The rate of this sales tax depends on your location.
 The five states without a sales tax are Alaska, Delaware, Montana, New Hampshire and Oregon.
 On the other hand, the cities with the highest combined state and local sales tax rates are Chicago, Illinois and Long Beach, California at 10.25 percent.
 Online sales tax, meanwhile, remains a topic of ambiguity and debate.
 But how would one go about calculating sales tax?
+You can use simple sales tax math to better understand what you are being charged.

-Find the Sales Tax of Your State
+Understanding Sales Tax in Your State

 Sales tax rates differ across the nation.
 Certain websites provide information the current sales tax rates by state, city, jurisdiction and even ZIP code.
 Each state government’s website can be searched for current information on the sales tax levied by ZIP code, municipality and even city.